-Applicant must meet the general admission requirements for the college.
-Cumulative grade point average (GPA) must be ≥ 2.5 by the end of Fall 2014.
-We use the GPA calculated at the most recent institution/college you completed at least 12 college credit hours within a 12-month period.
-If you have not taken 12 college credit hours by the end of fall 2014, the high school GPA must be ≥ 2.5.
-If your GPA is not above a 2.5, you are encouraged to seek advising from Miss Woody (advisor) about how this will impact your eligibility and how to improve your GPA.
+Applicants must meet the general admission requirements for the college.
+Cumulative grade point average (GPA) must be ≥ 2.75 by the end of Fall 2016.
+If your GPA is not above a 2.75, you are encouraged to seek advising from Miss Woody (advisor) about how this will impact your eligibility and how to improve your GPA.

-The following high school courses with a grade of "C" or higher: Biology, Chemistry, Algebra I, and Algebra II.
+The following high school courses must be completed with a grade of "C" or higher: Biology, Chemistry, Algebra I, and Algebra II.
 Appropriate developmental or college courses can be substituted for high school deficiencies.
-These prerequisites must be successfully completed by the end of Spring 2015.
-(MTH 151, 152, or 157 will not substitute for the Math requirements.)
+These prerequisites must be successfully completed by the end of Spring 2017.
+(MTH 151, 152, or 157 will not substitute for the Algebra requirements.)

-College level prerequisites include Bio 141 and Bio 142 (Human Anatomy & Physiology I-II) or equivalent, which must be completed by the end of Spring 2015 with a "C" or higher in each course (must include a lab component).
-Bio 231 and Bio 232 with labs are acceptable equivalents.
+College level prerequisites include BIO 141 and BIO 142 (Human Anatomy & Physiology I-II) or equivalent, which must be completed by the end of Spring 2017 with a "C" or higher in each course (must include a lab component).
+BIO 141 and BIO 142 must be taken within the 5 years prior to the fall semester you are applying for.
+BIO 231 and BIO 232 with labs are acceptable equivalents.

-Approximately eighteen (18) students will be admitted to the Roanoke 2015 Dental Hygiene class and fifteen (15) to the Joint Venture at Danville Community College.
-The criteria that will be evaluated includes: (1) academic record, (2) interviews by faculty members, which includes an essay component, (3) HOBET reading comprehension results, and (4) the two recommendation letters and evaluation forms submitted.
-In 2014, the total number of qualified applicants considered for admission for VWCC was approximately 60.
-The next class expected to begin at the LFCC Joint Venture site will be for Fall 2016.
+Approximately eighteen (18) students will be admitted to the Roanoke 2017 Dental Hygiene class and approximately eighteen (18) to the Joint Venture at Danville Community College.
+The criteria that will be evaluated include: (1) academic record, (2) interviews by faculty members, including an essay component, (3) TEAS reading comprehension results, and (4) the two recommendation letters and evaluation forms submitted.
+The total number of qualified applicants considered for admission (including the Joint Venture) is usually about 110.

-Roanoke HOBET testing is usually conducted from late February to mid-March.
-All qualified early applicants for Roanoke will receive additional details by late-February 2015 regarding HOBET testing dates.
+Roanoke TEAS testing is usually conducted from late February to mid-March.
+All qualified early applicants should receive additional details by late-February 2017 regarding TEAS testing dates.

 Applicants can only test once.
-Those who have applied before and took the HOBET, must test again (previous score cannot be used).
-Interviews for both sites will not be scheduled until after the application deadline and HOBET results reviewed (interviews are usually held in late March at each site).
+Those who have applied before and took the TEAS must test again (previous scores cannot be used).
+Interviews for both sites will not be scheduled until after the application deadline and TEAS results are reviewed (interviews are usually held in late March at each site).

-A Dental Hygiene Admissions Committee, which meets near the end of the spring semester.
-Their admission decisions are mailed to the applicants as soon as possible, usually in May.
+A Dental Hygiene Admissions Committee, which meets near the end of the spring semester, makes the admission decisions.
+Decisions are mailed to the applicants as soon as possible, usually during the 2nd full week of May.

 The dental hygiene program is difficult, so some students like to have the general support courses like English, developmental psychology, microbiology, and the Humanities Elective done prior to beginning the program.
 It should be understood that support courses are not treated as prerequisites and meeting the admission criteria does not guarantee program admission.
-The Health Careers Specialist, Pam Woody, is available to advise you after your academic history is reviewed.
+The advisor, Pam Woody, is available to advise you after your official transcripts are reviewed.

 The curriculum has a heavy emphasis on general and dental hygiene sciences, as well as clinical sessions which demand technical and lecture application skills.
 All DNH and Natural Science courses must be passed with a grade of "C" or above to ensure continued enrollment.
 Continuance in the program is based upon academic criteria and adherence to attendance and other program policies covered at orientation.
 Satisfactory progress is necessary for eligibility to take licensure examinations.

 Yes.
 Upon enrollment into the program, Dental Hygiene students are required to purchase items specifically for their field of study such as an instrument kit, uniforms, and special supplies.
 These fees are non-refundable.
 The student should be prepared to pay approximately $2,200.00 for these particular expenses at dental hygiene orientation prior to the beginning of first year fall classes.
-Beginning in the fall 2014, a loupe and light will be required to assist with visualization.
+A loupe and light will be required to assist with visualization.
 This item will cost approx. $1,295.00.
 Other medical related expenses (ie. physical, PPD, Hep B) if accepted are typical for most students in a health related program (please see the estimated cost sheet).